Titstewan/Tirea-Material-Lesson-Blog/lessons/01g-czech.md

-# Word Order & Simple Sentences
+# Pořádek slov a jednoduché fráze

 **Kaltxì**!
 Hello!
 And welcome to The first installment of the Simplified Grammar Lessons Series.